faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/usecase.md

 external, mapped, functions implemented as lookup-tables, and hybrid mode-switching statements (if-statements).

-The measurements/control outputs used, in total 10, are:
-* pressure senors (throttle, intake manifold, ambient)
-* temperature sensors (throttle, ambient)
-* intake air mass flow
+The measurements/control outputs used, in total 10, are: pressure sensors (throttle, intake manifold, ambient), temperature sensors (throttle, ambient), intake air mass flow, engine speed, throttle position, waste-gate position, and commanded amount of injected fuel.
+The considered faults, in total 11, are:
-* engine speed
-* throttle position
-* waste-gate position
-* commanded amount of injected fuel

-And the considered faults, in total 11, are:

-* Clogging air filter
-* Leakage
-  * before compressor
-  * after throttle
-  * before intercooler
-* Stuck intake valve
-* Increase turbine friction
-* Throttle position sensor
-* Sensor faults
-  * air mass flow
-  * intake manifold pressure
-  * pressure before throttle
-  * temperature before throttle
+Clogging of the air filter, leakages (before compressor, after throttle, before intercooler), stuck intake valve, increased turbine friction, sensors (throttle position, air mass flow, intake manifold pressure, pressure before throttle, temperature before throttle)

 <img src="/assets/images/engine/engine_cycle.png" width="55%" align="left" hspace="10" vspace="5"/>
+Measurement data is obtained in an engine test cell at [Vehicular Systems](http://www.fs.isy.liu.se/).
-Measurement data, obtained from a standard production engine and used in the evaluation is measured at a sampling frequency of 1 kHz for an engine with load conditions corresponding to a car driving the EPA Highway Fuel Economy Test Cycle.
+The engine, a standard production engine, is equipped with a development control system and subjected to load conditions corresponding to a car driving the EPA Highway Fuel Economy Test Cycle.
+Engine operation is thus transient, although not violently so, and correct handling of dynamic engine behavior in the diagnosis system is essential.
+The objective is then to, during normal operation, detect and isolate the faults with a given false alarm probability and optimize detection performance.

 <div style="text-align: right; font-size: 12pt;">« <a href="/_pages/usecase_modelling">Next Page</a> »</div>